Tiffany Henyard: Finances

 In 2023, Henyard stated that she had inherited financial difficulties in the township, alleging that the payroll included "ghost employees" who did little work and that the township faced a $5 million budget deficit, which she said she resolved.

 Henyard continued the Zuccarelli Assistance Program, which employs teenagers aged 16 and older to mow lawns for senior citizens, renaming it the Henyard Assistance Program.

-In February 2024, the township board, with Henyard’s support, allocated $1 million for rental and mortgage assistance through the general assistance department.
+In February 2024, the township board, with Henyard's support, allocated $1 million for rental and mortgage assistance through the general assistance department.
 The program provided up to $3,000 to individuals at least two months behind on payments but excluded those already in eviction proceedings.
 The funding sources for the initiative were not specified.

 Referendums

 In April 2023 and March 2024, voters in Thornton Township considered referendums proposing a 0.15% property tax to fund mental health services, estimated to generate $3 million annually.
 The measure was defeated both times, first by a 51% to 49% margin in 2023 and later by a larger margin in 2024.

-Before the second vote, mayors from 11 of the township’s 17 municipalities co-signed an open letter opposing the proposal, citing insufficient information about how the funds would be used.
+Before the second vote, mayors from 11 of the township's 17 municipalities co-signed an open letter opposing the proposal, citing insufficient information about how the funds would be used.

 Salary and governance

-Henyard’s annual salary as supervisor was $224,000, the same as her predecessor’s since 2017.
-In December 2023, the township adopted a resolution, supported by Henyard, to reduce the supervisor’s salary by 90% for future officeholders, setting it at $22,400 per year.
-The reduction would take effect only after Henyard’s tenure ended.
+Henyard's annual salary as supervisor was $224,000, the same as her predecessor's since 2017.
+In December 2023, the township adopted a resolution, supported by Henyard, to reduce the supervisor's salary by 90% for future officeholders, setting it at $22,400 per year.
+The reduction would take effect only after Henyard's tenure ended.
 Similar provisions were approved for township trustees.

-Municipal attorney Burt Odelson, a political opponent of Henyard, criticized the resolution as unlawful, arguing that salaries must not vary based on the officeholder’s identity.
+Municipal attorney Burt Odelson, a political opponent of Henyard, criticized the resolution as unlawful, arguing that salaries must not vary based on the officeholder's identity.

 Controversies and legal issues

-In August 2023, Henyard was accused of locking the township assessor, who was a political rival, out of the assessor’s office.
+In August 2023, Henyard was accused of locking the township assessor, who was a political rival, out of the assessor's office.

 In February 2024, reporters were denied entry to a township Black History Month event unless they signed a non-disclosure agreement.

 In 2024, a former township employee filed a lawsuit against Henyard and the township, alleging retaliation for refusing to compile "dirt" on other employees and for taking leave under the Family and Medical Leave Act.
 The complaint alleged that the employee was denied access to the township building and later terminated after complaining about six weeks of pay she had not received.

-Defeat
+In April 2025, Henyard was investigated by the FBI due to suspicions about the propriety of government spending during her tenure.

+2025 defeat

 Henyard sought the Democratic Party nomination for township supervisor in the 2025 election.
 Thornton Township Democrats held a caucus in which State Senator Napoleon Harris defeated Henyard for the nomination.